 3. Some aspects of human well-being in Asia

-Developing countries in Asia have achieved remarkable reductions in poverty these past few decades.
-But daily income can be irregular, since large shares of the population work in the informal sector.
-This means that financial management is a challenge, as people must provide food for their family on a daily basis, cope with emergencies, and save up for major expenditures like houses or marriages.
+So financial management a challenge, people must provide food for family on daily basis, cope with emergencies, and save up for major expenditures like houses or marriages.
+(Youtube.)

 - ACI.
 Amartya Sen on development on Youtube